Nonlocality and dynamic response of Majorana states in fermionic superfluids: Derivation of Eqs. ( , )

-where $\ep$ is the energy variable, $\tDlt^{-1} =\int_0^{L/2} e^{-D(s)}ds/v_F$ and
+where $\ep$ is the energy variable, $\tDlt^{-1} =2 \int_0^{L/2} e^{-D(s)}ds/v_F$ and

-The full wave function near the left end of the wire being an eigenfunction of the stationary version of Bogolubov~--~de~Gennes equations (1) in the main text can be written as a combination of the above envelopes with the corresponding oscillating factors $e^{-i\ep t\pm i\bf k \cdot r}$ for the left and right movers with certain coefficients $a_k^\pm$ and $b_k^\pm$
+The full wave function near the left end of the wire being an eigenfunction of the stationary version of Bogolubov~--~de~Gennes equations \eqref{time-BdG} in the main text can be written as a combination of the above envelopes with the corresponding oscillating factors $e^{-i\ep t\pm i\bf k \cdot r}$ for the left and right movers with certain coefficients $a_k^\pm$ and $b_k^\pm$

-A similar expression can be also written near the right end of the wire by changing the subscripts $L\to R$, the angle $\theta_p$ from $0$ to $\pi$, and shifting the origin $x\to x-L$ corresponding to $s(\theta_p=0)\to -s(\theta_p=\pi)$.
+A similar expression can be also written near the right end of the wire by changing the subscripts $L\to R$ and the angle $\theta_p$ from $0$ to $\pi$, which shifts the origin $x\to x-L$ corresponding to $s(\theta_p=0)>0$ and $s(\theta_p=\pi)<0$.
 Matching the wave functions of the left and right movers one can find the equations for the coefficients

 Here for simplicity we assume the following symmetry $D(x+L/2)-D(L/2) = D(L/2)-D(x-L/2)$ originated from the assumption of a symmetric order parameter $\Delta(L-s)=\Delta(s)$.
 As a result, we get a smooth function describing the solution within the interval $|x|<L/2$